area9innovation/flow9/tools/dsl/readme.md

 ## Patterns

-Our patterns are simple matching only, but we should allow guards written in Lambda.
+The patterns on the left-hand side of rewriting rules are simple pattern matching only for now, but later, we should allow guards written in Lambda.

 TODO:
 - Do a DSL for pattern matching, maybe like https://arxiv.org/pdf/1807.01872v1.pdf

 - Add multi-pattern rules. https://arxiv.org/pdf/2101.01332.pdf

+- Add rules for equality (i.e. bidirectional rules), evaluations and stopping

 ## Lowering